Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **Building Tunnelblick from Source Code**

 You can build Tunnelblick from the source code.
 Usually, people install and use a ready-to-use binary version of Tunnelblick.
-The most recent binary is available on the [Tunnelblick website](https://tunnelblick.net) and is a disk image (".dmg") file.
-It's easy to install Tunnelblick from this .dmg -- you simple double-click it.
+The most recent binary is available on the [Tunnelblick website](https://tunnelblick.net) as a disk image (".dmg") file containing a copy of the Tunnelblick application.
+It's easy to install the Application from this .dmg -- you simply double-click it.

-Because Tunnelblick is distributed using the "GNU General Public License, version 2", the source code itself is also available, including the source code for changes before they are incorporated into a binary.
-That means that anyone with sufficient technical skills and resources can create their own binary and use it as they see fit under the terms of the license.
+Because Tunnelblick is distributed using the "GNU General Public License, version 2", the source code itself is also available.
+Anyone with sufficient technical skills and resources can create their own binary and use it as they see fit under the terms of the license.
 This document describes how to do that.

 To build Tunnelblick from the source code:

- 1. You need a copy of the Tunnelblick source code;
+ 1. You need a supported version of macOS and Xcode;
- 2. You need a supported version of OS X and Xcode;
+ 2. You need a copy of the Tunnelblick source code;
+ 3. You need to have installed the GNU autotools;
+ 4. You need to select Xcode 10 if you are not using Xcode 7.3.1;
- 3. You need to have set up Xcode to build Tunnelblick;
+ 5. You need to have set up Xcode to build Tunnelblick; and
- 4. You need to have installed the GNU autotools;
- 5. You need to select the type of build you want to create.
+ 6. You need to select the type of build you want to create.

 This document has a section about each of these requirements.